craftercms/docs/source/developers/projects/craftercms/index.rst

         ./gradlew bundle -Penv=authoring -Pcrafter.bundle.archive=zip

-The command above will generate an authoring zip archive in the bundles folder named ``crafter-cms-authoring.zip``.
-If the property ``crafter.bundle.archive`` is not specified, an authoring zip and tar file archive will be generated.
+The command above will generate an authoring zip binary in the bundles folder named ``crafter-cms-authoring.zip``.
+If the property ``crafter.bundle.archive`` is not specified, an authoring zip and tar file binary will be generated.

 There are four more gradle bundle tasks available for use aside from ``bundle``: